AngularClass/lib-starter/README.md

 * `"build"`: does all the above
 * `"copy"`: copies over file to dist
 * `"package"`: does all the above
-* `"release"`: bumps the version, creates a tag, pushes to your master, builds then publiseh to npm
+* `"release"`: bumps the version, creates a tag, pushes to your master, builds then publishes to npm
 * `"pack"`: produces a tarball
 * `"coverage"`: runs the test then coverage